Fujifilm X-T2 vs Nikon Df

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

-- Faster burst: Shoots at higher frequency (14 vs 5.5 flaps/sec) to capture the decisive moment.
+- Faster burst: Shoots at higher frequency (8 vs 5.5 flaps/sec) to capture the decisive moment.